-Please find below an outline of the application and selection process and the call documents, as well as the redress procedure and redress request form.
+Please find below the call document (advertisement), outline of the application and selection process, redress procedure and redress request form.

 Application and Selection Process